Skip to main content

 • backaches

-Acetaminophen works by changing the way your body reacts to pain and cooling you down.3 While it can relieve pain, acetaminophen is not an anti-inflammatory agent.
+Acetaminophen is thought to work in your central nervous system (CNS) by changing the way your body reacts to pain.3 While it can relieve pain, acetaminophen is not an anti-inflammatory agent.
 In addition, acetaminophen isn’t supposed to be combined with certain substances.
 Taking acetaminophen while drinking alcohol is highly discouraged and has the potential to make your liver susceptible to damage.2

 Can You Take Both Acetaminophen and Ibuprofen Together?

 The FDA has approved an over-the-counter product that combines acetaminophen and ibuprofen in one medication called Advil Dual Action.
-This ibuprofen and acetaminophen combination can be used to treat minor aches and pains including headache, backache, toothache, menstrual cramps, muscle ache and arthritis pain.4 The combination of acetaminophen and ibuprofen relieves pain more effectively than either ingredient on its own.5
+This ibuprofen and acetaminophen combination can be used to treat minor aches and pains including headache, backache, toothache, menstrual cramps, muscle ache and arthritis pain.4 The combination of acetaminophen and ibuprofen delivers two mechanisms to relieve pain more effectively than either ingredient on its own.5

 The Benefits of a Dual-Action Medication

 As America continues to battle the opioid epidemic, there is still a demand for alternative pain medications that can be used instead.
-According to the American Dental Association, NSAIDs with or without the added benefit of acetaminophen are preferred to opioid medications as a first line option for most patients.
-Dual-Action medications may help simplify the process of treating pain and become another standard first line of defense instead of opioids.5
+According to the American Dental Association, NSAIDs alone, or combined with acetaminophen for an added benefit, are preferred to opioid medications as a first line option for most patients.
+Dual-Action medications offer another clinically proven option to treat pain and are becoming recognized as another standard first line of defense instead of opioids.5

 Advil Dual Action

-Advil Dual Action is the first and only FDA-approved over-the-counter medication that combines both acetaminophen and ibuprofen for maximum pain relief.
-Combining ibuprofen and acetaminophen allows you to take a lower daily dose of both while still reaping the same pain-relieving benefits.
+Advil Dual Action is the first FDA-approved over-the-counter medication that combines both acetaminophen and ibuprofen to maximize pain relief with their two mechanisms of action.
+Combining ibuprofen and acetaminophen allows you to take a lower maximum daily dose of both while still reaping the same pain-relieving benefits.
 Advil Dual Action provides eight hours of powerful relief and fights toothaches, backaches, menstrual cramps, muscle pains or minor pains of arthritis.
 Advil Dual Action includes the following doses for effective pain relief (dosage is 2 caplets):

 • 250 mg Ibuprofen